-The NewSpace Business Plan Competitions are held at various times and locations throughout the year, in conjunction with major space conference around the world.
+The NewSpace Business Plan Competitions are held at various times and locations throughout the year, either in conjunction with major space conference around the world, or in a new “All-Virtual” conference platform.
 Although each competition is slightly different in timing, prizes awarded, and event specifics, the following rules apply to every competition.
 Please see the main NewSpace BPC page to learn more about the specifics of each upcoming competition.

 The competition is intended to simulate the real-world process of entrepreneurs soliciting start-up funds from early stage investors and venture capital firms.
 The Judges function as venture capital investors deciding on which business venture they would most likely fund.
 The quality of the idea, the strength of the management team, and the clarity and persuasiveness of the written plan and oral presentation, all influence the judges’ decisions.
 Ultimately, the winning team should be the team in which the judges would most likely invest their money.

 Most of the Judges come from the investment community and are involved in making early-stage investment decisions on an ongoing basis.
 While their ranking of the top teams is guided by a scorecard, it remains consistent with the approach that would be used by a venture capital or early-stage investor.
 We recognize that consistent with real life investment situations, early-stage companies can be in very different stages of development.
 To compensate for this, we would expect that an early stage investor would require the potential for higher investment returns for an earlier stage company, which has a higher level of risk involved.